Divorce Recovery Treatment

 Healing Your Pain Bodies

 No one wants to hurt another person.
 Everyone wants to have a great relationship when they start.
-But the main reason why this intention is at times not fruitful is that most of us come to a relationship with luggage.
-We hope that that luggage somehow will diminish with the presence of love and care in our life.
+However, the main reason this intention is sometimes not fruitful is that most of us come into a relationship with luggage.
+We hope that that luggage somehow will diminish with the presence of love and care in our lives.
 But the opposite starts happening.
-Two luggage bags combine and create a worse concoction than one.
+The two luggage bags combine and create a worse concoction than one.

-Do not be afraid if you got feedback or that you have made a mistake.
-What is important is that you start healing the pain, releasing the past and using it to create your desired future.
+Just because you made a mistake or taken a step back in your life, it is not over.
+Do not let the shame and guilt paralyze you with “shoulda,” “woulda,” or “coulda.”
+What is most important is that you give yourself permission to start healing the pain, releasing the past and using it to create your desired future.

 What Can Fresh Start Do for You?